So, you want to know what to plant in September!

 Cold Hardy Vegetables and Herbs

-If you August was busy, or too hot to plant, that list works just as well for the September garden.
+If your August was busy, or too hot to plant, that list works just as well for the September garden.
 Many of the plants listed can even be planted in October, like spinach, mache, and some lettuces.

 3 Must-Have Crops for the Fall Garden

 Maybe you are busy.
 That busy-ness may keep you from digging down into all that information listed above.
-If that’s the case, then stop right here and read about these 3 must-have vegetables for the fall garden when deciding what to plant in September.
+If that’s the case, stop right here and read about these 3 must-have vegetables for the fall garden when deciding what to plant in September.